-22.0 Data Review, Validation, and Verification Requirements
+23.0 Data Review, Validation, and Verification Requirements

-Water chemistry analysis is being conducted by the Vermont DEC laboratory.
-Reference may be made to the quality assurance plan Section 10 (VTDEC, 2013).
-Each data package generated is peer reviewed by a second staff analyst.
-The data are electronically imported into laboratory management system, and checked by a second analyst.
+Water chemistry analysis is being conducted by the Vermont Agriculture and Environmental Laboratory (VAEL).
+Reference may be made to the Quality Systems Manual (QSM) Section 10 (VAEL, 2017).
+Each data package generated is peer reviewed by a second staff analyst with knowledge of the method.
+The data are electronically imported into laboratory information management system (LIMS), and reviewed for accuracy as part of validation, by a second analyst.
 The laboratory supervisor or designee reviews all parameters associated with a sample prior to authorizing the results.